codezero-be/laravel-localized-routes/README.md

 ## 🧩 Add Middleware to Update App Locale

 By default, the app locale will always be what you configured in `config/app.php`.

-To automatically detect and update the app locale, you need to use a middleware.
+To automatically update the app locale, you need to register the middleware.

 Add the middleware to the `web` middleware group in `app/Http/Kernel.php`: